-Specialist tuition in small groups called OPAL (Opportunities for Personalised Additional Learning) and individual support can also be provided.
+Specialist tuition is provided in small groups and individually.
+All lessons are tailored to the individual needs of the pupil.
 If the timetable does not permit, this can be during registration or lunch so that important lessons are not missed.

-In addition to this, pupils can drop into the department at any time if they feel they are struggling with an aspect of their work.
+In addition to this, pupils can drop in at any time if they feel they are struggling with any aspect of their work.
 The Learning Support Department has many specialist teachers, so there will always be someone to help.
-Also, if a pupil is concerned that they may not have enough time to complete their work, they can come and discuss this confidentially with the Head of Learning Support.
+Also, if a pupil is concerned that they may not have enough time to complete their work they can come and discuss this confidentially.